Deflationary ERP Support

 How is deflationary support different from a managed-service contract?

 A managed-service contract prices a fixed scope and bills more when the queue grows.
-A deflationary engagement is priced for the same coverage but is engineered to shrink the repeat-work portion of the queue every quarter, so the run-rate trends down even as the platform footprint grows.
+A deflationary engagement is priced for the same coverage but is engineered to shrink the repeat-work portion of the queue every month, so the run-rate trends down even as the platform footprint grows.
 Improvements are reviewed and signed off by senior engineers, not capped by a ticket budget.

 Do you replace our internal ERP team?